Ali-mo12002/my-react-portfolio/README.md

 To access my portfolio, follow these steps:

 1. Open your preferred web browser.
-2. Enter the URL of my portfolio or open the HTML file on your local machine.
+2. Enter this URL https://alimohamedali.netlify.app/ to access my portfolio using the internet or open the HTML file on your local machine.
 3. The portfolio will load, and you'll find the header, content sections, and footer.

 ## Usage